‘Grey’s Anatomy’ Fans Crucify Patrick Dempsey’s Birthday Post To His Wife

 While most Grey’s Anatomy fans have come to terms with Patrick Dempsey’s exit from the show back in 2015, it is something that others many never truly get over.

-Dempsey’s character, Derek Shepherd, also known as McDreamy, was killed off the show in its 11th season via a tragic vehicular accident.
-His character was married to the show’s namesake character Meredith Grey (Ellen Pompeo) and the two had an on-screen romance that had the world talking about the MerDer love story for years to come.
+Dempsey’s character, Derek Shepherd, also known as “McDreamy,” was killed off the show in its 11th season via a tragic vehicular accident.
+His character was married to the show’s namesake character, Meredith Grey (Ellen Pompeo) and the two had an on-screen romance that had the world talking about the “MerDer” love story for years.

 Despite it being three years since he walked away from the cast, some followers are still as irate as if it happened yesterday.
-According to Good Housekeeping, some fans of the medical drama may be taking their obsession with the MerDer relationship a little too far.
+According to Good Housekeeping, some fans of the medical drama may be taking their obsession with the “MerDer” relationship a little too far.

 Less than a week ago, Dempsey took to Instagram to share an adorable photo of his wife, Jillian, as he wished her a very happy birthday.
-With a following of nearly four million, one would expect Patrick’s fans to echo his sentiment before wishing his beautiful wife a happy birthday as well.
+With a following of nearly 4 million, one would expect Patrick’s fans to echo his sentiment before wishing his beautiful wife a happy birthday as well.
 Unfortunately, that isn’t exactly how the socialization in the comments of the photo went down.

 While many were quick to praise the post and send birthday wishes of their own, others were quick to point out the fact that Jillian was not Meredith Grey.

 A quick scroll through the comments on the post reveals some Grey’s Anatomy fans struggling to separate fiction from reality as they crucified Dempsey for sharing pictures of his real wife instead of his on-screen wife.
-There were even a few who suggested his wife Jillian was ultimately to blame for him leaving the show.
+There were even a few who suggested his wife, Jillian, was ultimately to blame for him leaving the show.

 “This ain’t no Meredith,” one user exclaimed.